 Professional and experienced staff work with you to provide a personalised and supervised detox, with the benefit of remaining at home in Bedfordshire close to friends and loved ones.
 It is also cheaper compared to residential rehabs and offers additional care and therapeutic support compared to detox with a GP.

-Ensure that the private home detox services you are interested adhere to safety guidelines and are regulated by the CQC.
+Ensure that the private home detox services you are interested adhere to safety guidelines.
 This will ensure a trusted service is assigned to your circumstance to encourage the best possible recovery.

 GP programmes for alcohol detox have grown astronomically in the last decade.
 With a GP assisted detox in Bedfordshire, patients are monitored every few days during the withdrawal period.
 Treatment usually involves medication to ease the symptoms of withdrawal but in rare instances a GP may refer you for an NHS detox at one of their appointed facilities.